FabioBentoLuiz/BootJlibfprint/README.md

 # BootJlibfprint
 It is a simple implementation of Jlibfprint (https://github.com/eduardobogoni/jlibfprint#jlibfprint) + Spring Boot.
+Currently is works just in Linux.

 #Jlibfprint Installation
 Follow the steps described at https://github.com/eduardobogoni/jlibfprint#jlibfprint to compile libfprint_jni.

-To edit the file JlibFprint_jni/src/Makefile.am, I've found the Phil Lavin tips (https://github.com/phil-lavin/libfprint-java) usefull:
+In the section to edit the file JlibFprint_jni/src/Makefile.am, I've found the Phil Lavin's hints (https://github.com/phil-lavin/libfprint-java) usefull:
 > You need to add 5 things here, in the same style as the example below:

 > - The path to the libfprint source directory.
 In my case, /home/pi/fprint/libfprint/libfprint-0.5.1